BunsDev/avax-lightning-credit/README.md

 [Inserir link deployado aqui]()

 ## ✅ Test ALC Yourself!
-[Experience ALC]() firsthand with a simulation at a fictional bank:
+Experience ALC firsthand with a simulation at a fictional bank:

 - Connect your Wallet through Particle Connect to enjoy an amazing social login;
 - Press the button "Ask for a Loan";
 - Choose your desired loan amount;
 - Select the bonds you wish to use as collateral (Tesouro Selc, IPCA+ and so on);
 - And voilà!
 Secure your loan in a simple 3-step process.
-Try it [here]()!

 ## 👨‍💻 Authors